 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Community Form: Goal 1 6.
 Discourage non-residential expansion into existing residential areas unless applicant can demonstrate that any adverse impact on residential uses will be mitigated.
 Evaluation of impacts may include, but not be limited to, displacement of residents, loss of affordable housing units, traffic, parking, signs, lighting, noise, odor, and stormwater.
-Appropriate transitions from non- residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential and/or non-residential. ✓ The proposal would not constitute a non- residential expansion into an existing residential area.
-The site is already partially C-1 and is located in an existing activity center.
+Appropriate transitions from non-residential to residential uses should depend on the pattern of development of the Form District and may include natural vegetative buffers, landscaping or the use of higher density residential between lower density residential and/or non-residential. √ The proposal would constitute a non-residential expansion into an existing residential area.
+The site is located along a minor arterial (Westport Road) and most traffic to the site will come via Westport Road.
 2 Community Form: Goal 1 7.
-Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned.
-V The site is located adjacent to Breckenridge Lane, a transit corridor.
+Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. √ The site is located adjacent to Westport Road, a transit corridor.
 3 Community Form: Goal 1 8.
 Encourage industries to locate in workplace Form Districts or in areas readily served by infrastructure and transportation facilities, including transit, rather than isolated industrial sites.
 NA The proposal is not for industrial zoning.
 4 Community Form: Goal 1 15.
-When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. ~ The proposed zoning district would not permit hazardous uses.
+When reviewing proposals for siting hazardous uses and uses with air, noise and light emissions, ensure disadvantaged populations are not disproportionally impacted. √ The proposed zoning district would not permit hazardous uses.
 Disadvantaged populations are not disproportionally impacted by the proposal.